darinz/DL/02_Neural_Network/01_perceptrons.md

 ## Introduction

-The perceptron is the simplest form of an artificial neural network - a single neuron that can perform binary classification.
+The perceptron is the simplest form of an artificial neural network—a single neuron that can perform binary classification.
 It was introduced by Frank Rosenblatt in 1957 and represents the first computational model inspired by biological neurons.

 ### What is a Perceptron?